iajhff/simplicitybasics/Tutorial.md

 ### How Simplicity Fits into Liquid and Bitcoin

 **Current Status:**
-- **Liquid Network**: Simplicity is currently active on Liquid testnet and Liquid mainnet
+- **Liquid Network**: Simplicity is currently active on Liquid testnet and will soon be available on Liquid mainnet
-- **Bitcoin**: Simplicity is designed for Bitcoin but requires a soft fork activation which if consensus is reached may happen.
+- **Bitcoin**: Simplicity is designed for Bitcoin but requires a soft fork activation (future)

 **Architecture:**
 - Simplicity programs are deployed as **Taproot script paths** (P2TR)